Banke Chamar

 Banke Chamar (27 July 1820 – 18 December 1857) was an Indian revolutionary, who took part in the Indian Rebellion of 1857.

 His efforts in Jaunpur Janpad underscored the grassroots nature of the resistance movement.

 Early life

-Banke was born in Kuarpur village, Machhali Shahar, Jaunpur Janpad, Uttar Pradesh into a Chamar family.
+Banke was born in Kuarpur village, Jaunpur Janpad, Uttar Pradesh, into a Chamar family.

-The British had placed a bounty of ₹50,000 on his head, leading to his capture and execution by hanging on 18 December 1857.
+The British leading to his capture and execution by hanging on 18 December 1857.